yashksaini-coder/awesome-ai-apps/simple_ai_agents/email_to_calendar_scheduler/README.md

 ## 📄 License

-+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Arindam200/awesome-ai-apps/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Arindam200/awesome-ai-apps/blob/main/LICENSE) file for details.

 ## 🙏 Acknowledgments